Bushfires are devastating and traumatic. Your personal safety is the highest priority.

 - Seek emergency relief.
 You can find your closest service on the Department of Social Services website at dss.gov.au.
 Click on emergency relief or call us at the National Debt Helpline on 1800 007 007 and we can give you the details.

-The Department of Human Services is providing financial support for people directly affected by bushfires in disaster declared areas, currently NSW, Queensland, South Australia and Victoria.
+Services Australia is providing financial support for people directly affected by bushfires in disaster declared areas, currently NSW, Queensland, South Australia and Victoria.
 There are two main payments: the Disaster Recovery Allowance and the Australian Government Disaster Recovery Payment.

 - The recovery allowance is payable to people who can show they lost income as a direct result of the bushfires.
 It is a short-term payment (a maximum of 13 weeks) and the amount is equal to Newstart/Youth Allowance.
 The payment is also available to New Zealanders.